cherrynoize/dotfiles/.github/README.md

 bash
 ```

-Optional (for a few functionalities):
+Optional (for a few more functionalities):

 ```
 geoclue2 # in the Arch official repos